 Eyebright, (Euphrasia species) as its name suggests, is probably one of the best herbs for the eyes and surrounding tissues.
 Its ability to act on inflammation, irritation and allergies make Eyebright an excellent choice for any condition that affects the eyes, throat, mouth and sinuses.

 Fenugreek is the number one preferred flavor in horses, and is added to supplements and feeds to stimulate appetite.
 This herb contains a soluble fiber known as mucilage which may slow the digestion and absorption of food from the intestine.
 Fenugreek may reduce blood sugar and support healthy metabolic function in insulin resistant horses.

 Fish Oil is an excellent source of Omega 3 Fatty Acids.
-In particular it contains two Omega 3s-eicosapentanoic acid (EPA) and docosahexanoic acid (DHA)-with proven health benefits.
-In humans, EPA has been shown to improve a number of conditions including heart disease, arthritis and kidney disease.
+In particular it contains two Omega 3s -- eicosapentanoic acid (EPA) and docosahexanoic acid (DHA) -- with researched health benefits.
+In humans, EPA has been shown to support a number of systems including the heart, joints and kidneys.
 Studies in animals have demonstrated that DHA specifically improves brain function in growing puppies and senior dogs as well as reproductive ability in stallions.

 Flax Seed is a rich source of the essential fatty acids (EFAs) alpha-linolenic acid, an Omega 3, and linoleic acid, an Omega 6, in an ideal ratio of 4:1.
 In fact, Flax is one of the greatest plant sources of Omega 3 Fatty Acids.
 Besides its 40% fat make-up, Flax also contains protein, fiber, vitamins and minerals, and offers the benefits of lignans, antioxidants with estrogen-like activity.